bsdlab/tech_lecture_dp_example/README.md

 ---

-## Part 5: Creating a Full Dareplane setup
+## Part 5: Creating a Full Dareplane Setup

+#### Prerequisites
+We will record LSL streams using the [`labrecorder`](https://github.com/labstreaminglayer/App-LabRecorder).
+Make sure it is installed and launch it.

 ### 5.1 Download Supporting Modules